Want a heads up when a new story drops? Subscribe here.

 This style only features characters as silhouettes so that the brand’s message can stand out.
-Videos can incorporate a variety of transparent materials such as sand, salt, tissue paper, or tracing paper to create images.
+Video marketing content can incorporate a variety of transparent materials such as sand, salt, tissue paper, or tracing paper to create images.

 While this form is not commonly used, there are plenty of reasons to look into it, especially if the goal is to introduce a new product and make it stand out.
 Silhouette animation can tell many things, including age, costume, gender, action, or anything else that needs to be put into the spotlight.
 The character or product is also made more recognizable as details, individual features, volume, and lighting are absent.
 This format also helps highlight the product as it features a simplified shape that is easy to understand as it captures the essence.

 A form of a promotional video style, live action is commonly used to explain a service or product and communicate its benefits.
 This type of animated explainer is a good choice for brands advertising people-oriented services such as a consulting group, hotel, or restaurant as well as for physical products.
 Using live action means no unicorns, magicians, elves, centaurs, or anything else that can help back up your data and get your message across.
 Here is where live-animated video enters, combining animation and live action to create engaging narration while keeping the human factor front and center.
 Live-animated video serves two purposes, and one is creative engagement as the storyline incorporates elements and characters that are not easily predictable.
 Featuring real people, it also helps to create emotional connection with target audiences and offers businesses the chance to show consumers how their product or service is used by others.